Guevara-chan/ConIO/README.md

 # •Sum•
 __Con/IO__ is a lightwight terminal library, made to recreate [Console](https://docs.microsoft.com/ru-ru/dotnet/api/system.console) API for Nim and fix `std\terminal` issues.
-Full compatibility is not prioritized at given moment, but desirable as future.
+Full compatibility is not prioritized at given moment, but desirable in future.
 ❗ Currently only compiles on Windows systems ❗

 # •Featuræ•